To download as a PDF, please click here.

 The Southwestern Wall Strategy consists of three primary measures:

 a.
 Placing SDF camps and facilities throughout the southwestern islands: LTG Bansho showed a diagram illustrating the JSDF’s recent deployments.
 He drew attention to the camps and facilities that have opened on Yonaguni Island, Amami-Oshima Island, and Miyako Island, and that another one on Ishigaki Island will open soon.
 Units placed here are responsible for the initial response and security in this region.
-These units secure sea and air superiority by conducting constant intelligence, surveillance, and reconnaissance (ISR) activities, and by deploying security units, surface-to-ship units, missile units, and surface-to-air missile units.
+These units secure sea and air superiority by conducting constant intelligence, surveillance, and reconnaissance (ISR) activities, and by deploying security units, surface-to-ship, missile units, and surface-to-air missile units.

 b.
 Prioritizing rapid deployment to areas that already have modernized equipment and tailored units: Units that have modernized equipment would be able to deter and immediately respond to an enemy threat.
 In 2018, the JGSDF established the Ground Component Command and Readiness Deployment Division/Brigade, which has since been strengthening its rapid deployment capability.
 This fall, the JGSDF is conducting its largest exercise in half a century.

 c.
 Establishing the SDF’s Amphibious Rapid Deployment Brigade (ARDB): The ARDB is the SDF’s first fully amphibious operations capable unit.
 It was established in 2018.
-If enemy forces invade Japan’s remote islands before SDF units are deployed there, the SDF will conduct amphibious operations to regain those islands as a joint effort among the ground, marine, and air Self-Defense Forces, in conjunction with U.S.-Japan bilateral operations.
+If enemy forces invade Japan’s remote islands before SDF units are deployed there, the SDF will conduct amphibious operations to regain those islands as a joint effort among the ground, maritime, and air Self-Defense Forces, in conjunction with U.S.-Japan bilateral operations.

 (2) Japan’s Measures in a Taiwan Crisis